Chisanan232/multirunnable/README.md

 ⚠️ **Parallel, Concurrent and GreenThread are in common but Asynchronous isn't.** <br>
 From above all, we could change the mode to run the code as the running strategy we configure.
 However, it only accepts 'awaitable' function to run asynchronously in Python.
-In the other word, you must remember add keyword 'async' before function which is the target to run with multirunnable.
+In the other word, you must remember add keyword 'async' before function which is the target to run with _multirunnable_.

 ## Usage